openvinotoolkit/model_server/docs/demultiplexing.md

 ## Dynamic batch handling with demultiplexing

-Demutliplexing feature enables handling requests with dynamic batch size without a model reloading.
+Demultiplexing feature enables handling requests with dynamic batch size without a model reloading.
 It is recommended for workloads with an arbitrary batch size in sequential requests.
-You can use the dynamic batching feature via requests demuliplexing by configuring a pipeline including a single model and an extra field 'demultiply_count: -1'.
+You can use the dynamic batching feature via requests demultiplexing by configuring a pipeline including a single model and an extra field 'demultiply_count: -1'.
 To leverage this feature, input data requires an additional, first dimension, representing the batch size.
 It should be added to the original model shape with batch size 1.
 The response will include combined predictions from the split batch.
 That also adds an extra first dimension to the model output.